lexibank/tlopo/out/vol3/chapter9.md

 _Memecylon vitiense_
 :   Fiji

-_M. amicarum_
+_Metroxylon amicarum_
 :   Micronesia

 It seems probable that sago starch was consumed by POc speakers.
 The POc homeland was in the Bismarcks (vo1.2, ch.2) and it is there and in areas nearby (New Guinea, Bougainville, Choiseul and New Georgia) that _Metroxylon_ palms are used for food purposes.
-This is almost certainly related to the fact that this region is the domain of the two species, _Metroxylon sagu_ and M. bougainvillense, which provide the best supplies of starch ([Henderson & Hancock 1988](../sources/HendersonandHancock1988): 34--35).
+This is almost certainly related to the fact that this region is the domain of the two species, _Metroxylon sagu_ and _Metroxylon bougainvillense_, which provide the best supplies of starch ([Henderson & Hancock 1988](../sources/HendersonandHancock1988): 34--35).
 Outside the sago-eating region sago species usually do not grow naturally but are cultivated for their leaves.

 <a id="p-287"></a>